Job market status

 Seemingly Unrelated Work History

 Through this, I have developed a range of skills which have benefited me in surprising ways.
 First and foremost, living so long in such different cultural contexts required flexibility and self-reliance.
+It also bolstered my capacity for quickly acclimating to a situation, rapidly learning the pertinent details to understand my new surroundings.
 Secondly, as these were all public-facing positions, they developed my communication skills in all contexts, from written to large presentations.
-Finally, I have accumulated a library of background knowledge that I use to contextualize my current projects.

 Other interests